Decoupling multi-phase superconductivity from normal state ordering in CeRh$_2$As$_2$

-In order to further verify the behavior of the QDW and SC phases in field, we measured electrical resistivity for current parallel to the basal plane of the \CRA\ lattice and field along the $c$ axis.
-The resultant data for selected fields are shown in Fig.~\ref{fig5}, the extended set of data is available in the SM.
-The QDW transition is identifiable as a pronounced upturn in $\rho(T)$ below $\sim 0.6\,\mathrm{K}$, possibly due to a partial gapping of the FS~\cite{hafner2022}.
-In zero field, upon subsequent cooling, the upturn is followed by a downturn and the eventual SC transition, as detailed in the inset of Fig.~\ref{fig5}.
-We defined \To\ as the point of maximum curvature of $\rho(T)$ (red dot), interpreting this temperature as the one at which the rate of charge carrier depletion on cooling is the highest (see the SM for details on determining \To).
-The resultant QDW phase boundary decently reproduces that obtained from specific heat measurements, as will be shown next.
+We also investigated the behavior of the superconductivity and Phase I in field by measuring electrical resistivity for current parallel to the basal plane of the \CRA\ lattice.
+The resultant data for selected values of $H$ are shown in Fig.~\ref{fig4} (the extended set of data is available in SM).
+The phase-I transition is identifiable as a pronounced upturn in $\rho(T)$ below $\sim$ 0.6\,K. In zero field, upon subsequent cooling, the upturn is followed by a downturn and the eventual SC transition.
+We defined \To\ as the point of maximum curvature of $\rho(T)$ (red dot in the Fig.~\ref{fig4} inset; see SM for details on determining \To).
+The resultant boundary of Phase I decently reproduces that obtained from specific heat measurements, as will be shown next.

-We now discuss the $T$-$H$ phase diagram of \CRA\ shown in Fig.~\ref{fig6}.
+We now discuss the $T$-$H$ phase diagram of \CRA\ shown in Fig.~\ref{fig5}.
 It summarizes the results of our specific heat and resistivity measurements conducted on samples from the new batch.
-First of all, the general shape of all phases---QDW, SC1, and SC2---is consistent with the previously published data~\cite{khim2021,mishra2022}.
-Remarkably, although the transition temperatures are generally higher than those shown by earlier generations of samples, the critical field $\mu_{\mathrm{0}}H^{*}$ between SC1 and SC2 remains unchanged at 4\,T. The zero-temperature limit of the SC upper critical field extrapolates to roughly 15\,T and 18\,T for specific heat and resistivity, respectively.
-Thanks to sharper transitions we can clearly identify \To\ at fields as high as 5\,T, which was not possible in previous studies (see Fig.~\ref{fig1}).
-As shown in Fig.~\ref{fig4}, it is even possible to see the onset of the QDW transition at 6\,T, although the equal entropy principle could not be applied in this case.
-The $T_{\mathrm{0}}(H)$ line intercepts the SC2 phase boundary at approximately 6\,T. Consequently, we can definitively conclude that the QDW phase boundary does not meet the multicritical point at \muo$H^{*}=4$\,T and is not responsible for the associated first order phase transition.
-Therefore, the point where the SC1 and SC2 phase boundaries meet is a bicritical one (indicated by the letter '\textit{b}' in Fig.~\ref{fig6}).
+The general shape of all phases---Phase I, SC1, and SC2---is consistent with the previously published data~\cite{khim2021,mishra2022}.
+While the transition temperatures are higher compared to the earlier generations of samples, the critical field \muo$H^{*}$ between SC1 and SC2 remains unchanged at 4\,T. The zero-temperature limit of the SC upper critical field extrapolates to roughly 15\,T and 18\,T for specific heat and resistivity respectively.
+We can clearly identify \To\ at fields as high as 5\,T, which was not possible in previous studies.
+The $T_{0}(H)$ line intercepts the SC2 phase boundary at approximately 6\,T. Consequently, we can definitively conclude that the boundary of Phase I does not meet the multicritical point at \muo$H^{*}=4$\,T and is not responsible for the associated phase transition.